Nugetzrul3/MBC-Tip/README.md

 ### Tips

-withdraw-fee is 0.001 XMG.
+withdraw-fee is 0.001 MBC.

 Number of Confirmations is 6 blocks.

 Address type is `bech32` (native segwit).

-In `withdraw`, amount must be at least 0.5 XMG.
+In `withdraw`, amount must be at least 0.5 MBC.

-You can use Tip Magi on DM.
+You can use Tip MBC on DM.

-You can donate by tip to Tip Magi. (example : /tip @Magi-Tip 3.939)
+You can donate by tip to Tip MBC. (example : /tip @MBC-Tip 3.939)

 The address changes with each deposit, but you can use the previous one.
 However, it is recommended to use the latest address.

-Please do not use Tip Magi addresses as a receiving address for mining rewards to prevent the increase of load due to the increase of UTXO.
+Please do not use Tip MBC addresses as a receiving address for mining rewards to prevent the increase of load due to the increase of UTXO.

 ## Licence